aliaksandr-s/prototyping-with-clojure/tutorial/chapter-06/06-Working on UI.md

 ```
 Our map expects data in `js` format so we also had to convert `clj` to `js`.

+And that's it.
+If we go to the browser we should see that data from the sever is reflected on the map now.

+## Adding a legend

 [reagent]: https://reagent-project.github.io/
 [re-frame]: https://github.com/Day8/re-frame